-Here are some ideas you can use to help you free up some money in your budget.
+Here are some ideas you can use to help you free up some cash in your budget.

 #1.
 Do you get a tax refund?

-Take a portion of this and save it for Christmas gifts.
+Take a portion of this and use it for holiday gifts.

 Ideally you don’t want to use all of your refund for gifts, just a portion of it.